miporto/lulaporto.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Pre-doc Assistant at the [Universidad de San Andrés](https://udesa.edu.ar/departamento-de-economia).
+I am a Pre-doc Assistant at the [Universidad de San Andrés](https://udesa.edu.ar/departamento-de-economia), Argentina.

-* M.A. in Economics, 2021: Universidad de San Andres
+* M.A. in Economics, 2021: Universidad de San Andres, Argentina

-* B.A. in Economics, 2020: Universidad de Buenos Aires
+* B.A. in Economics, 2020: Universidad de Buenos Aires, Argentina